 Now and then, the examiner will come across a derivation of this style of tracing that does not use carbon paper.
 Using a soft-lead pencil, the reverse side of the paper containing the model signature can be shaded with the pencil’s graphite point.
 This soft graphite will then be transferred to the receiving document in much the same manner as if carbon paper was utilized.

 The mere existence of a ghost line may not guarantee that the signature in question is a tracing, however.
 On rare occasions another force may be at work.
-Some older style photocopying machines rely on a pre-sensitized paper coated with zinc oxide.
+Although rarely seen today, some older style photocopying machines rely on a pre-sensitized paper coated with zinc oxide.
 If this paper bears an original ballpoint signature, there may be a ghost image, or what appears to be a guideline consistently on either the right side or less frequently, on the left side or the original ink.
 This ghost image (also referred to as sister lines), will be precisely the same distance from the corresponding original ink line throughout the writing.
 It may not be continuous, but appear only in conjunction with specific letters.
 This illusion of tracing is generated by the abrasion of the pen’s metal ballpoint socket by the harder material of the paper’s zinc oxide coating.
 This will occur in pens that have fairly broad ball housings, rather than steeply angled sockets.
 The material of the socket must be made of a sufficiently soft metal to allow for the abrasion to occur.
 Right-handed writers would tend to have the ghost image to the right of the letter formations, while left-handed individuals will likely produce the ghost image on the left side.

 Because of the almost non-existent use of this sensitized paper in modern day machine copying processes, most document examiners will likely never encounter this problem.
 However, on occasion a similar phenomenon can be found when NCR (National Cash Register – no carbon required) paper is employed.